You are here

 Practice Tips for Adversary Proceedings

-• The bankruptcy judges rely on their calendar clerks to administer all adversary proceedings.
-If you have specific questions about an adversary proceeding, call the judge’s calendar clerk.
+• The bankruptcy judges rely on their courtroom deputies to administer all adversary proceedings.
+If you have specific questions about an adversary proceeding, call the judge’s courtroom deputy.

 • Judges may have different procedures for handling issues such as motions for default judgment or other matters.
-Again, call the calendar clerk with specific questions.
+Again, call the courtroom deputy with specific questions.

 • The short list of events on the adversary proceeding menu shows only frequently filed events or events unique to adversary proceedings, such as a motion for summary judgment.
-All of the events on the main bankruptcy event menu may be used in adversary proceedings, if appropriate.
+The events on the main bankruptcy event menu may be used in adversary proceedings, if appropriate.

 • Adversary proceedings may move faster, with shorter deadlines between events and responses, than other civil proceedings.
 Watch the deadlines carefully.
-Feel free to contact the judge's calendar clerks if you have any questions.
+Feel free to contact the judge's courtroom deputy if you have any questions.